About Saint Joseph

 Jail & Inmate Records

-The Tensas Parish Detention Center is the primary facility for housing arrested individuals throughout Tensas County.
+The Tensas Parish Detention Center is the primary facility for housing arrested individuals throughout Tensas Parish.
 Once booked, detainees are photographed, fingerprinted, and their personal information documented.
 Family members and legal representatives can locate current detainees through inmate lookup services available at the Sheriff's Office.
 Visitation at the facility typically requires advance scheduling, with security restrictions in place.
 The bond and bail process follows Louisiana state guidelines, allowing for release of detainees under specific conditions set by the courts.

 Arrest Records